CamecaAPT/cameca-customanalysis-pca/docs/SpatialPartitioningAlgorithm.md

 5. Using the nomenclature in part 4, designate each voxel with a label for each partitioning.
 Example, with three partitions, a voxel which is is in group 1 of all three partitions would be "A1B1C1".
 A voxel in group 2 of the first partition and not in any group of the other two would be "A2B?C?"
 6. Designate as "core regions" all the voxels that do not have a "?" in their designation.
 These are the sets of voxels which define the basis for regions that will grow in the successive steps.
 7. Identify all voxels that are not in a core region, but are, in real 3D space, adjacent to a voxel in at least one "core region".
 The particulars of how to determine "Adjacent" are discussed below
 8. Evaluate each of the voxels identified in step 7.
 If the designation applied in step 5 is similar to the designation of the core region it is adjacent to, add the voxel to that core region.
 If the voxel is equally similar to two different adjacent core regions, add it to an "interface voxel" partition -- it will not be added to any core region.
+The particulars of how to determine "similarity" of voxels are discussed below
 9. If any of the voxels in step 8 have actually been added to a core region, repeat steps 7 and 8 indefinitely.
 10. Any remaining voxel which has no assignment different enough from all its adjacent voxels as to fail the test in step 8.
 These voxels constitute the "unassigned voxel" partition
 11. At this point, all the voxels will either be